 - And insisting on parental involvement

-These four values lead us to our underling goal which is to develop exceptional swimming skills and technique at the earliest possible age.
+These four values help us to develop exceptional swimming skills and technique at the earliest possible age.

-By 2 years of age, if given the opportunity, children can be independently mobile in deep water under strict adult supervision.
+To help with building great skills in 2-3 year old swimmers, by 2 years of age, children can be independently mobile in deep water.
+This must be done under strict adult supervision.
 They will be able to demonstrate efficient vertical safety turns where they return to the pools ledge.
-They even have the physically capabilities to lift their head for a breath, continue swimming and reach for a high wall of a pool.
-At this stage of children’s learning, if we want to develop exceptional little swimmers, our focus turns to building swimming skills and using physical manipulation to develop muscle memory which leads to the correct execution of the swimming skill.
+They may even be able to lift their head for a breath, continue swimming and reach for a high wall of a pool.
+At this stage of children’s learning, if we want to develop exceptional little swimmers, our focus turns to building swimming skills.
+This includes using physical manipulation to develop muscle memory and leads to the correct execution of the swimming skill.

 Even though children have mastered independent swimming, it is essential to return to the basic foundation skill of floating.
 In all floating activities, we are looking to obtain a good streamlined body position.
 We can use a variety of floating skills on both the front and the back.
 Our goal is for children to maintain a float for ten seconds.
 Initial floating attempts should always be performed with assistance from a kickboard.
 As the child demonstrates confidence and ability we advance to unassisted streamline attempts.

-Mastering unassisted streamline floating requires the parent and the teacher to break the skill down into very simple steps so the child can learn easily.
+Mastering unassisted streamline floating requires the parent and teacher to break the skill down into simple steps.
 Our first step is to teach children to hold the kickboard while keeping their arms straight.
 Teaching this skill may be difficult if instructors have previously allowed children to lie on top of the kickboard.
-Let us now consider that it is best not to introduce activities or skills, which lead to bad habits and poor technique, that will need to be corrected later.
-Once children understand how to hold the board, we then advance to putting the face underwater working up to ten seconds.
+It is best not to introduce activities or skills, which lead to bad habits and poor technique.
+This is because they will need to be corrected later.
+Once children understand how to hold the board, we advance to putting the face underwater working up to ten seconds.
 This activity can be done on a shallow teaching ledge or on the parent’s outstretched arms.
 Finally we work towards a push and float either from a seated or crouched position.

 Parents and teachers should not encourage independent streamline floating, until floating patterns with a kickboard have been established and mastered.
 If the patterns are well established with the board, it will be very simple to master unassisted streamline floating.
 Again teaching children the position of the arms and the hands is most important.
-It is vital that children learn to position the arms behind the ears, keep their chin down and hands positioned firmly on top of one another.
-Parents should be educated by the teacher to always correct and insure that their child starts with the correct streamline position.
-By doing so we will instil a great automatic response and habits which will stay with the child as they progress through the entire learn to swim program.
+It is vital that children learn to position the arms behind the ears.
+As well as keep their chin down and hands positioned firmly on top of one another.
+Parents should be educated by the teacher to always insure their child starts with the correct streamline position.
+By doing so, we will instill a great automatic response.
+Also, these habits will stay with the child as they progress through the entire learn to swim program.

-Similarly, back floating should always be taught progressively, we start with assisted floating with a board and work towards unassisted floating for ten seconds.
+Similarly, back floating should always be taught progressively.
+We start with assisted floating with a board and work towards unassisted floating for ten seconds.
 A ledge is particularly useful in teaching back floating.
 Here children feel secure as they perform their initial attempts in very shallow water.
 Teachers should also encourage parents to perform this back floating at home in the bath tub.
 If a shallow ledge isn’t available parents can use other means to make their child feel secure.
-If parents sink down low in the water and put their own head back, the child can then lie cheek to cheek with their parent and be supported on the parents shoulder and upper chest.
-Children should be encouraged to keep their head back and push their tummy up while they hold the board fingers on top and thumbs underneath.
+If parents sink down low in the water and put their own head back, the child can then lie cheek to cheek with their parent.
+They can then be supported on the parents shoulder and upper chest.
+Children should be encouraged to keep their head back and push their tummy up.
+This is done while they hold the board fingers on top and thumbs underneath.

 By practicing a variety of floating skills we teach children to relax in the water.
 This relaxation leads to children learning to move naturally and easily through the water, instead of struggling and using thrashing movements to keep them afloat.
 When introducing propulsive skills it’s important that we use physical manipulation to teach children what the movement is supposed to look and feel like.
 We always use a show practice teaching axiom by first showing and then letting the child practice independently.
 This routine is consistently repeated by the parent throughout the entire swimming lesson.
 By doing this the parent is facilitating and enhancing their child’s learning by instilling neuromuscular patterns and muscle memory which their child will use in the further to perform exceptional independent swimming skills.